bmin7/detection-workshop/README.md

 1. Open up a Pack of detections
 2. Select the Okta.APIKey.Created rule in the Okta Rules Pack
 3. Create a new rule and copy/paste Python code from original packed rule with unique name
-4. Run a Test - See code snippet 1-1
+4. Run a Test - See the sample data below.
-5. Add more to tune the detection
+5. Add the severity function to triage low level alerts.
 6. Save Changes

-**Code 1-1**
+**Sample Data for Okta**
 ```
 {
 	"debugContext": {},